By Dennis Hartley

 If I told you it’s about an angel (Bruno Ganz) who hovers over Berlin in a trench coat, monitoring people’s thoughts and taking notes, who spots a beautiful trapeze artist (Solveig Dommartin) and follows her home, wallows in her deepest longings, watches her undress, then falls in love and decides to chuck the mantle of immortality and become human…you’d probably say “That sounds like a story about a creepy stalker.”
 And if I told you it features Peter Falk, playing himself, you’d laugh nervously and say, “Oh, look at the time.”
 Of course, there is more to it-about life, the universe, and everything.

 If you really want to go all out for movie night (which is pretty much every night for me), you have to watch a cartoon before the movie, right?
 Here’s my 2011 review of a Blu-ray box set always guaranteed to lift your spirits.
 Keep it handy, right next to the first aid kit.

-The Looney Tunes Platinum Collection, Vol. 1 – During those long, dark nights of my soul, when all seems hopeless and futile, there’s always one particular thought that never fails to bring me back to the light.
-It’s that feeling that somewhere, out there in the ether, there’s a frog, with a top hat and a cane, waiting for a chance to pop out of a box to sing:
+The Looney Tunes Platinum Collection, Vol. 1 – During those long, dark nights of my soul, when all seems hopeless and futile, there’s one thought that never fails to bring me back to the light.
+It’s that feeling that somewhere, out there in the ether, there’s a frog, with a top hat and a cane, waiting for his chance to pop out of a box and sing:

 If you don’t know what I’m talking about, just go ahead and skip to the next review now.